LibraryCarpentry/lc-python-intro/episodes/01-run-quit.md

 >
 > > ## Solution
 > >
-> > Control mode has a blue boarder and Edit mode has a green border
+> > Control mode has a blue border and Edit mode has a green border
 > > Use "esc" and "Enter" to switch between modes
 > > You need to be in control mode (Hit "esc" if your cell is green).
 Type "B" or "A".
 > > You need to be in control mode (Hit "esc" if your cell is green).
 Type "X".